What is an infusion?

 - Antibiotics or medicines for other conditions

-We do not offer blood product or chemotherapy infusions in our Bellevue and Federal Way locations.
+We do not offer blood product, chemotherapy infusions or high-risk infusions (e.g. Rituximab) at our Bellevue and Federal Way locations.

 What type of patients are treated by Infusion Services?